Chemical accident

-A chemical accident is the unintentional release of one or more chemical hazard substances which could harm human health and the environment.
-Such events include fires, explosions, leakages or release of toxic or hazardous materials that can cause people illness, injury, or disability.
-Chemical accident can be caused by natural disaster, or accidental human error, or deliberate move to cause chaos and destructions for personal gain.
+A chemical accident, also commonly known as a chemical leak is the unintentional release of one or more hazardous chemicals, which could harm human health and the environment.
+Such events include fires, explosions, and release of toxic materials that may cause people illness, injury, or disability.
+Chemical accidents can be caused for example by natural disasters, human error, or deliberate acts for personal gain.
+Chemical accidents are generally understood to be industrial-scale ones, often with important offsite consequences.
+Unintended exposure to chemicals that occur at smaller work sites, as well as in private premises during everyday activities are usually not referred to as chemical accidents.